 8. American culture and government has historically honored the wisdom of the Ten Commandments.
 Above the entrance to the Supreme Court building in Washington D.C., Moses is etched carrying a tablet of the Law among many other famous lawgivers of ancient history.
 John Quincy Adams, the sixth President of the United States, said, “The law given from Sinai was a civil and municipal as well as a moral and religious code…laws essential to the existence of men in society and most of which have been enacted by every nation which ever professed any code of laws.”

 9. The Ten Commandments serve as good place to start with teaching morality to our children.There are many views about whether the Old Testament laws are applicable to Christians today.
 Regardless of your stance on this, the moral precepts mentioned in the Ten Commandments are echoed in the law Christ and serve as a great place to start in talking with your children about obedience to the Lord.

 10. The Ten Commandments are a great picture of the character of God.
 The One who commands us to worship Him alone is a God who seeks His own glory and honor above all other gods.
 The One who commands us not to kill is the creator of all human life.
 The One who commands us not to commit adultery is the Always-Faithful One.
 The One who commands us not to covet is the God who has no need of anything.
 As parents, we should impress this truth on our children: by memorizing the Ten Commandments they are learning about the nature of God Himself.

 This workbook gives you 131 days of handwriting practice, enough for a whole school year.
-Choose from either manuscript or cursive editions.
+Choose from either ball-and-stick, manuscript, or cursive editions.
 This is a great way to reinforce Scripture memory, walking your children through Exodus 20:1-21.